lammas321/lammOS-LethalCompany/README.md

 # What's Reworked
 The way commands are parsed and processed by the terminal have been reworked, making using and adding new content to the terminal a smoother experience.
 - This has the negative side effect of command results not being 100% similar or synced with the vanilla game or other mods, especially if the game updates or mods change or add content making any drastic changes.
-- This will also cause commands added or changed by other mods that use nodes and keywords, what the game normally uses, to *potentially* be unstable with the terminal, though some will still work with minimal issues.
+- This will also cause commands added or changed by other mods to *potentially* be unusable with the terminal, though some will still work with minimal issues.
 It is possible for other mods to add their own lammOS compatible commands with an optional or required dependency if they so choose though, minimizing all potential issues.

 ## Specifics
-More specifically, for modders that are curious, what I did is pre-patch the Terminal.ParsePlayerSentence method to return my own TerminalNode that does basically nothing unless I need it to, such as to use it's displayText property.
-This does not run any of the code in the actual Terminal.ParsePlayerSentence method, instead I parse the text myself and run the corresponding command's Execute method to give it it's functionality, then it goes on to call the Terminal.LoadNewNode method as normal to update the terminal's on screen text.
-- I also pre-patched the Terminal.TextPostProcess method to do nothing by default, as it's functionality is not needed with this mod.
-This is toggleable within the config for compatibility with other mods however.
+More specifically for modders or others that are curious, what I did is pre-patch the Terminal.OnSubmit method to conditionally do nothing if the player enters a valid lammOS command, which will then run my own mod's NewTerminal.OnSubmit method and thus executing the entered command.
+Otherwise, it'll run the default Terminal.OnSubmit method and check for terminal keyword matches as usual.
+- lammOS also removes most of the vanilla terminal keywords, so that users aren't routing to moons or buying items with the terminal keywords.

+I also pre-patched the Terminal.TextChanged method to run my own NewTerminal.OnTextChanged method, which is functionally similar but different so that it works better with lammOS.
+- Several other Terminal methods have been patched, but are less signifigant and are only there to prevent bugs or weird visuals.

 # What's Changed